Temporally Consistent Online Depth Estimation in Dynamic Scenes: Introduction

 \section{Introduction}

 For online applications such as augmented reality, estimating consistent depth across video sequences is important, as temporal noise in depth estimation may corrupt visual quality and interfere with downstream processing such as surface extraction.
 One way to acquire metric depth (\ie without scale ambiguity) is to use calibrated stereo images.
 Recent developments in stereo depth estimation have been focusing on improving disparity accuracy on a per-frame basis \cite{hirschmuller2007stereo,chang2018pyramid,guo2019group,tankovich2021hitnet,li2021revisiting}.
 However, none of these approaches considers temporal information nor attempts to maintain temporal consistency.
+We examine the temporal stability of different per-frame networks and find that current solutions suffer from poor temporal consistency.
+We quantify such temporal inconsistency in predictions in \autoref{sec:experimental_setup} and provide qualitative visualization of resulting artifacts in the video supplement to further illustrate the case.

 We posit that stabilizing depth estimation temporally requires reasoning between current and previous frames, \ie establishing cross-frame correspondences and correlating the predicted values.
 In the simplest case where the scene is entirely static and camera poses are known \cite{liu2019neural,long2021multi}, camera motion can be corrected by a single SE3 transformation.
-Considering geometric constraints of multiple camera views \cite{andrew2001multiple}, the aligned cameras have the same viewpoint onto the static scene and therefore, depth values are expected to be the same, which allows pixel-wise aggregation of depth estimates from different time for consistency.
+Considering geometric constraints of multiple camera views \cite{andrew2001multiple}, the aligned cameras have the same viewpoint onto the static scene and therefore, depth values are expected to be the same, which allows pixel-wise aggregation of depth estimates from different times for consistency.